tomasherceg/dotvvm-docs/Controls/builtin/AuthenticatedView/control.md

-Creates different content for users that are authenticated and users that are not.
+Allows to display different content to users that are authenticated and users that are not.